mattijs/proximo/README.md

 Proximo uses the Harmony Proxy proposal implemented in the v8 engine.
 This is available by calling `node` with the `--harmony_proxies` flag.
 As an alternative the `node-proxy` module can be installed.

+Proximo is an experiment and is still being developed.
+Use at your own risk.

 ## Install